 This is an important issue not only for students, but for instructors working on creating better learning experiences with instant feedback and better learning environments.
-It is also important for universities that are under pressure to find teaching tools that will provide a better learning platform for students at a much cheaper cost.
+It is also important for universities that are under pressure to find the Holy Grail of teaching tools that will provide a better learning platform for the students at a much cheaper cost.
 This study signals the need for further research in this pedagogical area.